- Step 1: Research and choose schools to apply for

 - Voluntary controlled - maintained by the local authority but with close links with the church authorities.
-Some of the governing body is appointed by the religious foundation.
+Some of the governing board is appointed by the religious foundation.

 Admission authorities are responsible for setting and applying admission arrangements.

-- A school's academy trust or governing body is the admission authority for academies and foundation, free, trust and voluntary aided schools.
+- a school's academy trust or governing board is the admission authority for academies and foundation, free, trust and voluntary aided schools.